rameshpav1321/data_structures_and_algorithms/README.md

 # data_structures_and_algorithms

-This repo contains solutions in python for DSA course on GeeksforGeeks platform.
+This repo contains the problems I have solved on my learning journey of DSA in python.

+Each problem is organized in folder named after the topic coverd.